ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 ### Flow Grammar
 There are basically two types of flow steps that are supported by CML:

- * _Type 1:_ an event triggers an operation/command (_command/operation invokation_)
+ * _Type 1:_ an event triggers an operation/command (_command/operation invocation_)
  * _Type 2:_ a command/operation emits an event (_event production_)

-These types of steps are inspired by the [Event Storming Cheatsheet of the DDD crew](https://github.com/ddd-crew/eventstorming-glossary-cheat-sheet) and especially the following illustration:
+These types of steps are inspired by the [Event Storming Cheat sheet of the DDD crew](https://github.com/ddd-crew/eventstorming-glossary-cheat-sheet), the following illustration in particular:

 <a href="https://github.com/ddd-crew/eventstorming-glossary-cheat-sheet" target="_blank">![Event Storming Picture](https://raw.githubusercontent.com/ddd-crew/eventstorming-glossary-cheat-sheet/master/resources/software-picture.jpg)</a>

 _Note:_ We do not support all of the concepts illustrated above!
-Especially policies and the "query model / information" sticky are not supported explicitely.
+Especially policies and the "query model / information" sticky are not supported explicitly.

 The picture above illustrates the two main step types mentioned above.

  * _Type 1:_ an event _triggers_ (the DDD crew uses the term _issues_) a command (in CML without the policy in between)
  * _Type 2:_ a command (CML: or operation) _invoked on an_ Aggregate _emits_ (the DDD crew uses the term _produces_) an event

-In the following we will see that we also support the Aggregate in _type 2_ and the _actor_ that can trigger a command/operation.
+In the following we will see that we also support the Aggregate in _Type 2_; the _actor_ that can trigger a command/operation.

-The following example illustrates the basic syntax of the two types:
+The following example illustrates the basic syntax of the two step types:

 <div class="highlight"><pre><span></span><span class="k">Application</span> {